Discrete element method: The DEM family

 The various branches of the DEM family are the distinct element method proposed by Peter A. Cundall and Otto D. L. Strack in 1979, the generalized discrete element method, the discontinuous deformation analysis (DDA) (Shi 1992) and the finite-discrete element method concurrently developed by several groups (e.g., Munjiza and Owen).
 The general method was originally developed by Cundall in 1971 to problems in rock mechanics.

 Williams showed that DEM could be viewed as a generalized finite element method, allowing deformation and fracturing of particles.
 Its application to geomechanics problems is described in the book Numerical Methods in Rock Mechanics.
 The 1st, 2nd and 3rd International Conferences on Discrete Element Methods have been a common point for researchers to publish advances in the method and its applications.
-Journal articles reviewing the state of the art have been published by Williams and O'Connnor, Bicanic, and Bobet et al. (see below).
+Journal articles reviewing the state of the art have been published by Williams and O'Connnor, Bicanic, Bobet et al. (see below), and Vetter.
 A comprehensive treatment of the combined Finite Element-Discrete Element Method is contained in the book The Combined Finite-Discrete Element Method.

 Discrete-element simulation with particles arranged after a photo of Peter A. Cundall.
 As proposed in Cundall and Strack (1979), grains interact with linear-elastic forces and Coulomb friction.
 Grain kinematics evolve through time by temporal integration of their force and torque balance.
 The collective behavior is self-organizing with discrete shear zones and angles of repose, as characteristic to cohesionless granular materials.